tsur/node-sword/README.md

 });

 ```
-The "modules" attribute defines the directory containing mods.conf file or the mods.d folder, not the actual modules location, which can be the same or some another.
-This last is defined in your mods.conf file or in the mods.d folder containing configuration files.
-A directory tree example could be the next:
+The "modules" attribute defines the directory containing the mods.conf file or the mods.d folder, not the actual modules location, which can be the same or some another.
+This last is defined in your mods.conf file or in the mods.d folder containing all configuration files.
+You may have either all configurations in a single file (mods.conf) or splited into multiple files inside a mods.d folder.
+Set up an example tree directory as the next one at your root project (same directory where you did run npm install):

 - resources
-    - mods.d  //The modules configuration files
+    - mods.d  // Contains the modules configuration files
-    - modules //The modules themselves
+    - modules // Contains the modules themselves
-    - locales //The locale files
+    - locales // Contains the locale files

-Note *
+As an example, let's download the [KJV bible module](http://www.crosswire.org/sword/servlet/SwordMod.Verify?modName=KJV&pkgType=raw) (find more from [here](http://www.crosswire.org/sword/modules/ModDisp.jsp?modType=Bibles)) and after unzip it, you'll have a folder KJV containing two folders: "mods.d" and "modules".
+Copy the kjv.conf file inside mods.d folder into resources/mods.d/ and then copy the "texts" folder inside modules folder into resources/modules/

-It looks for modules in a configuration file in some of the following directories:
+(*) If you do not set a "modules" key in the sword.configure, then it looks by default for modules in a configuration file in some of the following directories:

     1) /etc/sword.conf
     2) /usr/local/etc/sword.conf